Logo

 Is inattentive ADHD harder to spot than hyperactive ADHD?

 Yes.
-Because kids aren’t disruptive, their struggles often fly under the radar until academics or self-esteem suffer.
+Because kids aren’t disruptive, struggles often go unnoticed until academics or self-esteem are impacted.

 Can inattentive ADHD improve without medication?